sourav292001/AVAXmodule3/README.md

 # CustomToken Smart Contract

-The CustomToken smart contract is an ERC-20 compliant token with additional functionalities.
+This is an smart contract which has  an ERC-20 compliant token with additional functionalities.
 It is implemented using the Solidity programming language and is built upon the OpenZeppelin library.

 ## Description

-The CustomToken contract inherits from the OpenZeppelin's ERC20 contract, which implements the ERC-20 standard for fungible tokens, and the Ownable contract, which provides basic ownership functionality.
+This token contract inherits from the OpenZeppelin's ERC20 contract, which implements the ERC-20 standard for fungible tokens, and the Ownable contract, which provides basic ownership functionality.
 This token allows you to perform basic token operations like transferring, minting, and burning tokens.

 ## Features